Nintendo Switch sales nearly hit 20 million as software boosts profits

-The Nintendo Switch has sold 19.67 million units and strong software has boosted the company's profits, its quarterly earnings report revealed Tuesday.
+The Nintendo Switch has sold 19.67 million units and strong software sales boosted the company's profits, Nintendo's quarterly earnings report revealed Tuesday.

 The Switch, which launched in March 2017, sold 1.88 million units between April and the end of June.
 Its software sold 17.96 million units in the same period.
 This represents a 4.4 percent drop for the console and a 120.8 percent increase for software on a year-on-year basis.